zaydlang/AGBEEG-Aging-Cartridge/documentation/cpu/ldm_doesnt_lock_bus.md

 B) The LDM opcode does not lock the bus during execution, causing the LDM read to occur after the DMA and therefore the LDM reads the modified value

-The region starts off with a value of 0xCAFEBABE, and DMA overwrites this with the value 0xDEADBEEF.
+The region starts off with two values of 0xDEADBEEF and 0x00COFFEE, and DMA overwrites this with the value 0xCAFEBABE.
-If done correctly, then 0xDEADBEEF should be the value the LDM reads.
+If done correctly, then 0xDEADBEEF and 0xCAFEBABE should be the values the LDM reads.